A leap of faith. That’s what I’d call my decision to leave a successful career in England for a new start in a beautiful Canadian town.

 Since then my work has been included in the Leigh Yawkey Woodson Museum’s prestigious “Birds in Art” exhibition, the Artists for Conservation Exhibit, and the Artists for Conservation exhibition at the Hiram Blauvelt Art Museum in New York.

 I was also honoured to have taken part in the Wilderness River Expedition Art Foundation trip up the Bloodvein River and to have the chance to raise awareness about the importance of the Boreal Forest.
+I have been on several, reference gathering, wilderness trips, including 4 weeks on the Kobuk River, North of the Arctic Circle.

 Today, I walk into an art store and feel the same thrill I felt receiving my first box of paints at the age of seven.
-I am passionate about wildlife and feel honoured to spend my days replicating what I see and feel each time I take to the trails or simply sit on my deck watching the quails waddle by.
+I am passionate about wildlife and feel honoured to spend my days replicating what I see and feel each time I take to the trails or simply sit on my deck watching the quails sprint by.

 I also feel incredibly proud and honored to have been granted Canadian citizenship on Canada Day in 2005 and to live in a country where the wilderness I so love to paint is abundant.
 I am truly blessed.